East Asian Economics and Politics, Bachelor 1 subject

 International Political Economy of East Asia

-Here is an informational video about the Master´s Program in Internatinoal Political Economy of East Asia (WPOA).
+Here is an informational video about the Master´s Program in International Political Economy of East Asia (IPEEA).

 – International Political Economy of East Asia